THROTTLE COMMUNICATION MODULE (TCM) - Introduction

 The wires from the busbars are connected to five D-Sub connectors which are mounted to the front of the module.

 The five D-Sub connectors are individually labelled and colour coded to connect with the five straight-through cables that are connected to the Throttle Interface Module (TIM).
-One busbar also connects to the speedbrake motor located above the TCM on the firewall of the throttle unit.

 (i) Speedbrake stowed;